usmqe/usmqe-testdoc/system-integration/systemd/service.tendrl_server.elementary_check.rst

 .. test_action::
    :step:
-       Check that all systemd service file is available:
+       Check that all systemd service files are available:

        .. code-block:: bash